 AASHE Sustainability across the Curriculum Leadership Workshop - Participant trainee, January 2017

-“Fossil Fuel: Burn MORE or Burn LESS?” - Presenter, EconED Conference sponsored by Macmillan Publishing, September 2016
+“Fossil Fuel: Burn MORE or Burn LESS?” at EconED Conference sponsored by Macmillan Publishing, 2016.
+Watch.

 “A Stable Climate or Economic Growth” in The Review of Social Economy, 2017.